anbox-cloud/discourse-docs/exp/capacity-planning.md

 - Use a higher CPU and/or memory allocation rate, which might decrease performance at peak loads.
 - Configure your cluster nodes to use more GPU slots per GPU, which might decrease video quality.
-- Tweak the instance type or the resource specification for your application to give less resources to each instance.
+- Tweak the resource preset for your application to give less resources to each instance.
 The impact of doing this depends very much on your application.
 - Base your estimate on a lower maximum number of instances (for example, 150 instances), which will lead to your cluster running out of resources before the peak load is reached.